cloudydeno/docker-registry-client/README.md

 ## Credentials

-How to authenticate to particular registries:
+Authentication is performed with a username+password combination.
+For registries which use token-based auth, supply credentials like so:

 * Github:
     * username `$USERNAME` or similar
-        * like with Github API, username is not validated, you can use whatever
+        * like with Github API, the username is not checked -- a static value should be fine.
     * password `$GITHUB_TOKEN`
 * AWS ECR:
     * you need AWS auth even for 'public' images